Unexpected Robustness of Multipartite Entanglement against Sudden Death from Spontaneous Emission

-a form of the generalized GHZ state (recall (\ref{GHZ-G})), which is then subject to the amplitude damping channel Eq. \eqref{evolution}.
-The tripartite system's state immediately becomes mixed due to interaction with the cavity-qubits $abc$.
-We apply Eq. \eqref{conconjugate} to evaluate the genuine entanglement numerically for the system-qubits $ABC$.
+a generalized form of the GHZ state, which is then subjected to the amplitude damping channel Eq.~\eqref{evolution}.
+The rank of the system's density matrix $\rho$ is $r=8$, making the {\it cutoff} approach less efficient.
+However, $\rho$ exhibits strong symmetries, enabling the exterior dimension of $X$ in \eqref{conconjugate} to be reduced to 6.
+Therefore, for this state, we choose the {\it minmax} approach to numerically evaluate the genuine entanglement for the system-qubits $ABC$.

-The results are demonstrated in Fig. 2, having chosen three different values of $\cos\theta$: $1/\sqrt{2}$ (blue), 0.88 (orange), and 0.17 (red).
-In the left panel Fig. 2(a), the curves are plotted with a linear vertical scale.
-The existence of ESD can be observed more clearly when we convert to a logarithmic vertical scale, as shown in right panel Fig. 2(b).
-The red curve is a straight line in the log scale, corresponding to the usual exponential decay on the linear scale.
-This indicates that there is no ESD when $\cos\theta=0.17$.
-However, the blue and orange curves in the log scale abruptly reach to negative infinity before $t/\tau=0.65$ and $t/\tau=0.4$ respectively, corresponding to constant zero values for those two curves in the linear scale Fig. 2(a).
-We believe that this is the first indication of sudden death of genuine multipartite entanglement.
+The results are provided in Fig.~\ref{fig:ghz}, with three different values of $\cos\theta$: $1/\sqrt{2}$ (blue), 0.88 (orange), and 0.17 (red).
+These results are displayed using a logarithmic vertical scale.
+The inset reveals a straight line for the red curve, corresponding to a typical exponential decay when plotted on a linear scale.
+This suggests no ESD for $\cos\theta=0.17$.
+In contrast, the blue and orange curves abruptly reach negative infinity before $t/\tau=0.65$ and $t/\tau=0.4$, respectively.
+Their constant negative infinities in the log scale correspond to constant zero values for those two curves on a linear scale.
+Consequently, they indicate the occurrence of ESD for the genuine tripartite entanglement in the system.

-A side remark can be made: the initial $G(\theta)$ mixed state for the system-qubits $ABC$ in \eqref{ghz} remains what is called an $X$-form density matrix \cite{yu2007} throughout the amplitude damping interactions with the cavity-qubits $abc$.
-A separate GME measure, called {\it genuine multipartite concurrence} and labeled GMC \cite{ma2011} was earlier found by Hashemi-Rafsanjani {\it et al.} \cite{hashemi2012} to obey analytic formulas for $X$-matrices, even if they are mixed states.
-Here, we apply their results to verify our result of 3-qubit ESD.
+A side remark can be made: the initial $\text{GHZ}(\theta)$ mixed state for the system-qubits $ABC$ in \eqref{ghz} remains what is called an $X$-form density matrix \cite{yu2007} throughout the amplitude damping interactions with the cavity-qubits $abc$.
+A separate GME measure, called {\it genuine multipartite concurrence} and labeled GMC \cite{ma2011} was earlier found by Hashemi-Rafsanjani {\it et al.} \cite{hashemi2012} to have a closed form for $X$-matrices, even if they are mixed states.
+Here, we apply their results to verify the outcome in Fig.~\ref{fig:ghz}.